michaeljclark/riscv-probe/README.md

 Simple machine mode program to probe RISC-V control and status registers.

-riscv-probe currently works with:
-[Spike](https://github.com/riscv/riscv-isa-sim),
-[QEMU](https://github.com/riscv/riscv-qemu) and the
-[SiFive E21](https://www.sifive.com/products/risc-v-core-ip/e2/e21/) core.
+riscv-probe currently builds for [Spike](https://github.com/riscv/riscv-isa-sim), [QEMU](https://github.com/riscv/riscv-qemu) and the [SiFive E21](https://www.sifive.com/products/risc-v-core-ip/e2/e21/) core. riscv-probe is a testing tool designed be used to compare CSRs (Control and Status Registers) between mutliple RISC-V simulators and RISC-V hardware implementations.

-It can be used to compare control and status registers. riscv-probe contains libfemto which is a lightweight bare-metal C library that can be used as a starting point for bare metal RISC-V programs that need printf, interrupt handling, basic string routines, getchar and putchar.
+riscv-probe contains libfemto which is a lightweight bare-metal C library conforming to a reduced set ot the _POSIX.1-2017 / IEEE 1003.1-2017_ standard. libfemto can be used as a starting point for bare metal RISC-V programs that require interrupt handling, basic string routines and printf.

 ## Build